TJesionowski/hello-world/README.md

 # hello-world
-This is a blank project to learn githubs interface.
+This is a blank project to learn github's interface.